rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 agent.mysql
 -----------

-The **agent.mysql** check will retrieve MySQL server metrics
+The **agent.mysql** check retrieves MySQL server metrics.

 ..  note::

-    Except for the replication.slave\_running' metric, all metrics starting with replication will not show up if there is no slave running.
+    Except for the replication.slave\_running' metric, all metrics starting with replication do not show up if there is no slave running.

+    If the libmysqlclient-dev package is not already present, you should install it on the host where the agent.mysql plug-in runs.

 Attributes